mutugierik/data-analysis/README.md

 Microsoft Excel
 #### Key steps
 * Data Cleaning and Preparation.
+* * Removed duplicates
+  * Transformed the data into a tabular form
 * Creating pivot tables and charts.
 * Data visualization through an interactive dashboard.